cama0000/cama0000/README.md

 # 💫 About Me:
-Hey, I am a Software Engineer with a speciality in backend engineering!
+Hey, I'm a Software Engineer with a specialty in backend engineering!

 ## 🌐 Connect With Me: